emqx/emqx-docs/en_US/observability/prometheus.md

 You can also configure integration with Prometheus through configuration files.
 You can modify the configuration items under `prometheus` in `emqx.conf` as shown below.

 You can enable the Pushgateway server by adding the following configurations to `etc/emqx.conf`.
-For more information on configuration items, see [Prometheus](../configuration/prometheus.md).
+For more information on configuration items, see [Configuration - Prometheus](../configuration/prometheus.md).

 ```bash
 prometheus {